MahjongRepository/tenhou-python-bot/README.md

 For research purposes we built a simple bot to play riichi mahjong on tenhou.net server.

-Here you can read about bot strength: https://github.com/MahjongRepository/tenhou-python-bot/wiki/Bot-versions
+Here you can read about bot played games statistic: [versions history](doc/versions.md)

 # For developers

 ## How to run it?

 1. `pip install -r requirements/dev.txt`
-2. Run `cd project && python main.py` it will connect to the tenhou.net and will play a game
+2. Run `cd project && python main.py` it will connect to the tenhou.net and will play a game.

 ## Configuration instructions